 Keyhole Surgery( Either laparoscopic or robotic)

-Both the open surgery and the keyhole surgery achieves the same aim of complete removal of the prostate, but the advantage of the keyhole surgery over the open surgery stems from the fact that the surgeon will go through tiny holes on the tommy to reach your prostate rather than the long cuts of open surgery, this makes for lesser discomfort following surgery, shorter hospital stay and faster return to work as well as the presence of little or no scars.
+Both the open surgery and the keyhole surgery achieves the same aim of complete removal of the prostate.
+The advantage of the keyhole surgery over the open surgery stems from the fact that the surgeon will go through tiny holes on the tommy to reach your prostate rather than the long cuts of open surgery.
+This makes for lesser discomfort following surgery, shorter hospital stay and faster return to work as well as the presence of little or no scars.

 WHO NEEDS A RADICAL PROSTATECTOMY